Explore UCD

 3. Compare and contrast the urban experience in different regions of the world.

-4. Undertake independent fieldwork and work collaboratively in a team-based environment.
+4. Undertake group fieldwork and work collaboratively in a team-based environment.

 Indicative Module Content: